• Skip to primary navigation

 Instructions

-• Activate yeast by combining warm water, yeast and honey in a small bowl.
-Whisk it together and allow it 4-6 minutes to begin to bubble and froth.
-If it doesn't bubble, your yeast may be old or expired.
+• Activate the yeast by combining warm water, yeast, and honey in a small bowl.
+Mix it together and allow it 4-6 minutes to begin to froth.
+If it doesn't froth on top, your yeast may be expired.

-• While yeast is activating, combine the oat flour, tapioca flour, brown rice flour, xanthan gum and salt in a large bowl.
-Whisk together and set aside.
+• While the yeast is activating, mix together the oat flour, tapioca flour, brown rice flour, xanthan gum, and salt in the bowl of your standing mixer fitted with the paddle attachment.

-• Remove challah from oven and allow it 5 minutes to cool in the pan before flipping it onto a wire rack to continue cooling.
-Enjoy and Shabbat Shalom!
+• Remove the challah from the oven.
+Let the challah mold pan cool for 5 minutes before flipping them onto a wire rack to continue cooling.
+Shabbat shalom!

 Video